tumblr-byte/activity-detection-yolo12/README.md

 - **Use a smaller batch size** if GPU memory is limited
 - **Check the `runs/train/` folder** to see training results and saved weights

+## Live Webcam Detection

+Want to use your webcam for real-time detection?
+Once you're comfortable with images and videos, just ask!
+I can show you how to modify the script for live webcam detection.

 ## Contact

 If you find any issues, mistakes, or have questions, feel free to reach out by opening an issue in this repository.
 I'd be happy to help!